Interaction between disk and extended corona in a general relativistic framework: Theoretical estimations of luminosities

-Here we assume anisotropy fraction $f_{\rm a}$ of the coronal luminosity go downward and illuminate the disk ($\eta$ in HM93).
+Here we assume the anisotropy fraction $f_{\rm a}$ of the coronal luminosity goes downward and illuminates the disk ($\eta$ in HM93).
 For isotropic coronal radiation, $f_{\rm a}=0.5$.
 In addition, we assume the escaping fraction through corona is $f_{\rm e}$.
 Therefore, $f_{\rm e}$ fraction of the luminosity from the disk (blackbody emission + reflection) which enters the corona from below escapes through, and rest contributes to the total coronal luminosity.
 Therefore, total coronal luminosity ($L_{\rm corona}$) and the illumination to the disk becomes

 and